ZONESTAR3D/Upgrade-kit-guide/HOTEND/M4  4-IN-1-OUT Mixing Color Hotend/M4_V6/readme.md

 ### Load and unload filament
 - **Load filament:**
   - :warning: MUST load filaments to all 4 channels, DONOT leave any channel empty before printing.
+  - The front end of the used filament may become thicker, please cut it with diagonal pliers before loading to the hotend.
   - While loading filaments, make sure the filaments has been inserted to the bottom of the hot end.
-  - Before operating one of the channels, rotate all extrduer motors to feed in filament at the same time, until that filament flowed out from the nozzle.
+You can use the "Filament" menu to load all filaments at the same time, for details, please download and watch the below video tutorial.
 :arrow_down:[Load Filament Video Tutorial](./M4V6_load_filament.zip)
 - **Unload filament:**
-  - Heating the nozzle before unload filament (200℃ for PLA / 230℃ for PETG/ABS).
+  - Heating the nozzle (200℃ for PLA / 230℃ for PETG/ABS).
   - Operature on the LCD menu or rotate the extruder gear to unload filament.

 ----